mashpie/i18n-node/README.md

 that file can be edited or just uploaded to [webtranslateit](http://docs.webtranslateit.com/file_formats/) for any kind of collaborative translation workflow.

+### `bases`

+You can specify a regular expression that will be used to extract base file name for each locale.
+It will take effect only when `locales` are provided as an array.

+It may be used for instance to keep in locales only region-specific translations and move all what's shared to the base files.

+Each locale is merged with its base such that locale translations override the base.
+If the base file does not exist or is not parsable - it will not be created.

+Following example takes `de.js` and `en.js` as bases respectively for each locale:

+    locales: ['at-de', 'de-de', 'at-en', 'de-en'],
+    bases: ".{2}$"

+You can use RegExp matching groups, the last matched group will be taken as the base file name:

+    locales: ['at-de', 'de-de', 'at-en', 'de-en'],
+    bases: "[^-]*-(.*)"

 ### `request`, `subdomain`, and `query`

 These options are to be used with Express.js or another framework that provides a `request` object.
 In order to use the `subdomain` and `query` options you must specify the `request` option, passing in the Express.js `request` object.